codenart/codenart.github.io/_draft/2017-08-26-bootstrap-2-components-utilities.md

 Bootstrap offers 5 level of paddings and margins.
 To add vertical paddings we can use classes from `py-1` to `py-5`.
 The largest padding we have is `py-5` which will add about `50px-height` spaces but we deserve more in this use case (let's say `150px`).
-We can override the pre-defined classes but I recommend you to create a padding level so we'll have more options for later uses.
+We can override a pre-defined class but I recommend you to create a new padding level so we'll have more options for later uses.

 Let's define those 2 classes in our `override.css` file.